gunasekhar159/Exp-7-Synchornous-counters-/README.md

 4-bit Count Down Counter
 ### Procedure
 ## step 1:
+Create a new project in QuartusII software.
 ## step 2:
+Name the project as uc for upcounter and dc for down counter.
 ## step 3:
+Create a new verilog hdl file in the project file.
 ## step 4:
+Name the module as dc and uc for down counter and up counter.
 ## step 5:
+Within the module declare input and output variables.
+## step 6:
+Create a loop using if-else with condition parameter as reset value.
+## step 7:
+End the loop.
+## step 8:
+End the module

 ```
 ### PROGRAM